Wat Tham Pla: Caves, Monkeys and Fish

 This appears to be the oldest part of the temple.
 A Naga staircase leads to a small cave in the limestone mountain.
 I was the only person going up.
 A monk gave me a stick to ward off the monkeys which made me a little bit apprehensive.
 Fortunately, they didn’t bother me.
 From the top of the staircase, you have a nice view of the surrounding countryside.
 Inside the cave is a small Buddha statue.
 The walk up the staircase is not too difficult.
 I recommend wearing good shoes.
 The scenery at Wat Tham Pla is stunning.

 Wat Tham Pla is an unpretentious, local place.
 There are no buildings that have cost billions of baht.
 It is a weird, surprising place with a lot of humor.

 This temple is about life, death, repentance, and worship.
 Don’t forget to bring a lot of 5 and 10 THB coins.
 There are some interesting and bizarre machines that will make you laugh.
 The temple doesn’t have any entrance fees but a donation is always appreciated.

 You will probably have to charter transportation in Chiang Rai to get there.

 Visiting Wat Tham Pla is definitely one of the things to do in Chiang Rai province.

-Sources of this article
+References of this article

-Most of the information I obtained at the temple from information boards and talking to people and monks.
+Most of the information I obtained at the temple was from information boards and talking to people and monks.